POTENTIAL SAVED EMISSIONS

 A car can be up to 20 years old and still be considered viable from an environmental standpoint.
 This means that you can buy and sell a 20-year-old car and still reduce your carbon footprint compared to buy a new car since production represents the main part of the emissions linked to the life cycle of a car.

 For the car category, a calculation adjustment has been made to meet a more realistic scenario.
 In reality, cars are normally resold several times (regardless marketplace), this is exemplified by reuse rate.
 The reuse rate is the turnover of the national car fleet during the average lifespan of a car.
 Each country has its own reuse rate, but for two sites we have used an average (based on other countries data) since official data is not available for all countries.

 - X million used cars are resold during one year in private transactions in a country.

 - Average lifespan of a car is Y years.

 - The national car fleet is Z millions of cars.

 Calculation of reuse rate:

-The Swedish secondhand site Blocket has chosen not allow the sale of refrigerators and freezers older than 10 years since a new appliance is better for the environment compared to a used.
+Old refrigerators and freezers contain dangerous substances (in refrigerators CFCs) and consume more energy (approx. 40 percent more).
+The Swedish secondhand site Blocket has chosen not to allow the sale of refrigerators and freezers older than 10 years since a new appliance is better for the environment compared to a used.
 Users are instead encouraged to deposit such items at environmentally responsible waste deposits for electronics.